vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 #### Sherlock

-Character Setting: Based on Sherlock in the TV series "Sherlock", he is obsessed with studying various cases, has extremely high intelligence and keen insight, but because of his arrogant and self-centered personality, he is somewhat difficult to get along with.
+Character Setting: Based on Sherlock in the TV series "Sherlock", obsessed with studying various cases, has extremely high intelligence and keen insight, but because of his arrogant and self-centered personality, he is somewhat difficult to get along with.

-#### Raiden Shogun (Japanese)
+#### Raiden Mei (Japanese)

-Character Setting: Based on the Electro Archon Raiden Shogun in the game "Genshin Impact", she has a sweet voice and strong empathy.
+Character Setting: Based on the electro-archon Raiden Mei in the game "Genshin Impact", with a sweet voice and strong empathy.

 #### San Yue Qi (Chinese/English)

-Character Setting: Based on San Yue Qi in the game "Honkai Impact 3rd", she can provide users with detailed and accurate game strategies.
+Character Setting: Based on San Yue Qi in the game "Honkai Impact 3rd", can provide users with detailed and accurate game strategies.

 #### RPG: Cthulhu Adventure (Chinese/English)